OWASP/www-project-cyber-controls-matrix/index.md

 #### Required Attribution

-Per the open license, the following paragraphs must be included as attribution with any written / electronic distribution (excluding articles and discourse) or software distribution that incorporates any part or whole of the OWASP Cyber Controls Matrix (OCCM) content.
+Per the open license, the following paragraphs  must be included as attribution -- including the links in parenthesis, as functional or non-functional -- with any written / electronic distribution (excluding articles and discourse) or software distribution that incorporates any part or whole of the OWASP Cyber Controls Matrix (OCCM) or associated content.

 #### License